Graduate Opportunities

 The EIT funds:

-Graduate Ellison Scholars have an exceptional academic, research, and innovation track record and a portfolio of achievements that go beyond the selection criteria.
+EIT Graduate Scholars have an exceptional academic, research, and innovation track record and a portfolio of achievements that go beyond the selection criteria.
 They are individuals who have already demonstrated significant impact in their field and the potential to become future leaders in research and innovation.
 Our scholars not only push the boundaries of knowledge but also have the vision and drive to translate their ideas into real-world applications and commercial opportunities.

-CDT students are studying on the EIT-funded DPhil (PhD) degree: Fundamentals of Artificial Intelligence Centre for Doctoral Training (CDT).
+EIT CDT Students are studying on the EIT-funded DPhil (PhD) degree: Fundamentals of Artificial Intelligence Centre for Doctoral Training (CDT).
 They have firm and sophisticated understandings of the underpinning theory and method development of artificial intelligence and machine learning and are therefore best placed to help drive advancements that could have transformative impact across EIT's four Humane Endeavours.

-• Health & Medical Science
+• Health, Medical Science & Generative Biology

 • Food Security & Sustainable Agriculture

-• Clean Energy & Climate Change
+• Clean Energy Generation & Storage

 Applicants will need to meet the University of Oxford’s entry requirements for their chosen doctoral course.
 They must: